facebook/react-native/docs/NativeModulesIOS.md

 >
 > The name of the method exported to JavaScript is the native method's name up to the first colon.
 React Native also defines a macro called `RCT_REMAP_METHOD()` to specify the JavaScript method's name.
 This is useful when multiple native methods are the same up to the first colon and would have conflicting JavaScript names.

+The CalendarManager module is instantiated on the Objective-C side using a [CalendarManager new] call.
 The return type of bridge methods is always `void`.
 React Native bridge is asynchronous, so the only way to pass a result to JavaScript is by using callbacks or emitting events (see below).

 ## Argument Types